aaronw-dev/DarkmodeSwitch/README.md

-A beautiful transition between light and dark mode.
+## A beautiful transition between light and dark mode.

 ![Alt Text](/image/sample.gif)
+*The transition in action.*